Root Cause Analysis Meaning

 - There is a separate RCA analysis department in the company which carries a cost.

-- To prepare an RCA, extra efforts need to be taken the staff to go to the origin of the problem by interacting with multiple systems and processes and understand the synergy between them.
+- To prepare an RCA, extra efforts need to be taken to the staff to go to the origin of the problem by interacting with multiple systems and processes and understand the synergy between them.

 - Even a small error found in the RCA report can help the system to increases its efficiency and operational smoothness in the future.